NikoDP20/Niko-Website/README.md

 The primary purpose of this project is to enhance my proficiency in front-end web development.
 Throughout this project, I will create a dynamic and responsive website that includes multiple interactive features.
 By working on this project, I aim to gain a deeper understanding of the following:

 - Building and structuring HTML documents
-- Styling with CSS, including Flexbox, Grid, and responsive design techniques
+- Styling with CSS, including Flexbox, and responsive design techniques
-- Implementing functionality with JavaScript, including DOM manipulation, event handling, and API interaction
+- Implementing functionality with JavaScript, and hopefully implement some API interaction

 # Features